 • Manage your weight and avoid obesity through healthy eating habits.

-• Take sufficient quantity of Vitamin C and Vitamin D rich foods.
+• Take a sufficient quantity of Vitamin C and Vitamin D-rich foods.

 • Take a sound sleep.

 • Pregnancy is not achieved after trying for one year through unprotected sexual intercourse.

 • You feel pain and swelling in your testicles.

 • You have erectile dysfunction or premature ejaculation.

 • You had a testicle or penile surgery.